energinet-open-incubator/innersource-collaboration/meeting_minutes/project-origin-working-session-16-03-2023.md

 - [ ] Ensure that any new attendees have a meaningful way to get involved.
 - [ ] Fill in a summary of items on the project boards:
 - [ ] Review status of in-flight work from the [Project-Origin backlog].
-  - 8 cards in “_Backlog_”
+  - 7 cards in “_Backlog_”
-  - 3 cards in “_In Progress_”
+  - 2 cards in “_In Progress_”
   - 2 cards in “_Waiting/Blocked_”
   - [ ] Empty the “_Done_” column
 - [ ] Review status of in-flight work from the [Collaboration Platform Backlog].
-  - 5 cards in “_Backlog_”
+  - 3 cards in “_Backlog_”
-  - 2 cards in “_In Progress_”
+  - 1 cards in “_In Progress_”
   - 1 cards in “_Waiting/Blocked_”
   - [ ] Empty the “_Done_” column
 - [ ] Review status of in-flight work from the [Energinet Open Incubator Board].
-  - 8 cards in “_Backlog_”
+  - 9 cards in “_Backlog_”
   - 4 cards in “_In Progress_”
-  - 3 cards in “_Waiting/Blocked_”
+  - 4 cards in “_Waiting/Blocked_”
   - [ ] Empty the “_Done_” column
 - [ ] Review status of [assignments from last meeting].
 (Fill in a list below this item)
   - Laura / @lauranolling
     - ~Put another checkpoint on the item list in [#15](https://github.com/energinet-open-incubator/incubator-open-source-ressources/issues/14): Get the same license to cover both Origin and Incubator~
     - ~Duplicate origin-collaboration repository to Energinet Open Incubator (shared assignment)~
       - ~Do the actual duplication~
     - Make Open-Incubator content from Project-Origin more Energinet-generic
     - Set up Github pages
        - Landing page to navigate around structures and templates
        - Split into Open Incubator effort and Project-Origin docs